Optimizing DER Aggregate Flexibility via Network Reconfiguration: Introduction

-First, we introduce the first unified optimization framework that optimizes the aggregate flexibility region through network reconfiguration while capturing intertemporal coupling among DERs and load uncertainties.
-This contrasts with prior works on aggregate flexibility characterization that either assume a fixed topology, use conservative approximations, ignore intertemporal coupling, or assume a deterministic model.
+{First, we introduce the first unified optimization framework that optimizes the aggregate flexibility region through network reconfiguration while capturing intertemporal coupling among DERs and load uncertainties.
+This contrasts with prior works on aggregate flexibility characterization that either assume a fixed topology, use conservative approximations, ignore intertemporal coupling, or assume a deterministic model.}

-Second, we derive an exact reformulation of the ARO problem using duality and support functions.
-The technical approach leads to a convex maximum-volume inscribed ellipsoid problem characterizing the aggregate flexibility region.
-Unlike existing heuristic or scenario-based methods, the proposed approach yields a provable guarantee that every point in the flexibility region is feasible under all uncertainty realizations.
-Compared to our earlier ellipsoidal characterization \cite{cui2021network}, the proposed approach provides a provably stronger characterization of the aggregate flexibility region.
+{Second, we derive an exact reformulation of the ARO problem for ellipsoidal aggregate flexibility characterization.
+The ARO problem can guarantee that every point inside the ellipsoid region admits feasible second-stage DER disaggregation decisions under all uncertainty realizations within the norm-bounded uncertainty set.
+By using duality and support functions, the semi-infinite robust feasibility condition is converted into a finite set of tractable cuts.
+Compared to our earlier ellipsoidal characterization \cite{cui2021network}, the proposed approach provides a provably stronger characterization of the aggregate flexibility region.}

-Third, we design a customized Benders decomposition algorithm that handles binary variables and robust feasibility constraints.
-We also develop an efficient reformulation that significantly improves the global solver's performance in solving the subproblem.
-This enables the scalability of the proposed ARO for reconfiguration of large-scale feeders.
-Numerical experiments on the IEEE 123-bus test feeder demonstrate that the reconfiguration improves the aggregate flexibility region by more than $100\%$, especially under significant uncertainties.
+{Third, we design a customized Benders decomposition algorithm that handles binary variables and robust feasibility constraints.
+We also develop an efficient reformulation that significantly reduces the number of non-convex bilinear terms and improves the global solver's performance in solving the subproblem.
+This enables the scalability of the proposed ARO for the reconfiguration of large-scale feeders.
+Numerical experiments on the IEEE 123-bus test feeder demonstrate that the reconfiguration improves the aggregate flexibility region by more than 100\%, especially under significant uncertainties.}

 The remainder of the paper is organized as follows: Section \ref{sect:background} presents the background, including notations, DER and system modeling, and basic optimization models.
 Section \ref{sect:technical} develops the ARO formulation and its solution algorithm for the aggregate flexibility characterization under a fixed topology.
 Section \ref{sect:reconfig} extends the formulation and solution algorithm to consider network reconfiguration.
 Numerical simulations that demonstrate the effectiveness of the proposed approach are presented in Section \ref{sect:simulation}.
 Finally, Section \ref{sect:conclusion} concludes the paper and summarizes the main findings.